 Sending out dozens of grad school applications is time-consuming and expensive, so skip the blitz method.
 Instead of applying to every program in your field, focus your attention on a few, carefully selected schools.

-We recommend dividing potential graduate schools into categories based on your chances of admission, just as you did when applying to undergrad.
-Select two schools you're fairly certain will accept you, two with whom you have a fighting chance and one school that you'll get into if lightning strikes.
-This is your target list; add more schools if you have the time and money to do so.
+Separate potential graduate schools into categories based on your chances of admission, just as you did when applying to undergrad.
+As a target list, we recommend selecting two schools you're fairly certain will accept you, two with whom you have a fighting chance, and one school that you'll get into if lightning strikes.

-To get the real scoop on a school, turn off your computer and pick up the phone.
-Better yet, hop in a car or get on a plane.
+To get the real scoop on a school, you need to go to the source.
 A conversation with the faculty members you are most interested in working with will give you insight into the program and the dynamics of the department.
 And making personal connections with professors will certainly help your application.
-Make sure you can picture collaborating with these people for one or several years.

 You should also contact grad students currently studying in that department.
 Do they enjoy working with their professors?
 Do they feel they have been given enough guidance and opportunity to develop their own research?
 Are they pressured to follow a certain methodology?
 What are the positives and negatives of the department and the school at large?

-Since you will be spending much of your time doing research, you should check to make sure that the institution has adequate facilities and resources for your particular needs.
-This could include labs, libraries, grants and summer fellowships.
+Check to make sure that the institution has adequate facilities and resources for your particular needs.
+This could include labs, libraries, grants, teaching assistantships, and summer fellowships.

 Finally, remember to peruse the graduate course catalogue.
-Even if you're pursuing a PhD, the first year or two of graduate school generally involves regular coursework.
-Make sure that the classes offered are relevant to your interests and that they'll complement your research.
+Even as a PhD candidate, you'll want to make sure classes offered are relevant to your interests and will complement your research.